shaunakc11/anything-llm/README.md

 - `yarn dev:server` To boot the server locally (from root of repo).
 - `yarn dev:frontend` To boot the frontend locally (from root of repo).
 - `yarn dev:collector` To then run the document collector (from root of repo).
+- `yarn dev:extension` To run the browser extension.

 [Learn about documents](./server/storage/documents/DOCUMENTS.md)